Does this test have other names?

 a variety of substances.
 Urine tests are easier to do than blood tests.
 But blood

-tests are harder for a person to tamper with to hide drug abuse.
+tests are harder for a person to tamper with in order to hide their drug abuse.

 Which tests you have depends on your exam and the information that you are able to